The 10 Essential Campfire Cooking Tools I Can’t Live Without

 A cast-iron skillet is essential for cooking foods that can’t be grilled directly over the fire, like eggs, bacon, or steak with a nice fat cap, without the flare-ups you’d get from cooking directly on the flames.

-I initially wondered why we would need a grill pan with an open-fire grill available.
-But the raised ridges of the grill pan mean your food stays above the fat or moisture in the pan, so it cooks everything evenly and still gets those perfect char marks.
+The raised ridges of the grill pan mean your food stays above the fat or moisture in the pan, so it cooks everything evenly and still gets those perfect char marks.
+Plus, it’s great for toasting bread, making grilled cheese sandwiches, blistering tomatoes, and much more!

 My Product Recommendation